 - Support for parents.
 It is essential that, as parents, you learn how best to help your child and manage your own stress level.
-You can find organized groups of parents of children with ADD online or in your area, or organize your own support group comprised of family members and friends.
+You can find organized groups of parents of children with ADD and ADHD online or in your area, or organize your own support group comprised of family members and friends.

-The most important thing for parents and children with ADD symptoms to realize is that they have choices.
-You don’t have to blindly accept what others say about your child’s behavior, even if they are professionals.
+The most important thing for parents and children with ADD and ADHD symptoms to realize is that they have choices.
+You don't have to blindly accept what others say about your child's behavior, even if they are professionals.

 Come to your own conclusions about how your child is learning and developing and decide whether or not certain behaviors are putting him or her at a genuine disadvantage.
 Then choose the safest, most natural and compassionate means to help your child integrate gracefully into his world.